pacman::p_load(tmap, SpatialAcc, sf, ggstatsplot, reshape2, tidyverse, fca)1 Getting Started

 Projected CRS: SVY21

-hexagons <- st_read(dsn = "In-Class_Ex10/data/geospatial", layer = "hexagons")
+hexagons <- st_read(dsn = "In-Class_Ex10/data/geospatial", layer = "hexagons") Reading layer `hexagons' from data source

 `C:\renjie-teo\IS415-GAA\exercises\In-Class_Ex10\data\geospatial'